LordOz2dMOON/alx-system_engineering-devops/0x00-shell_basics/README.md

-The movethatfile script moves betty file from tmp directory to my first directory directory The firstdelete script deletes the file betty in myfirst directory The firstdirdeletion script deletes myfirstdirectory in tmp
+The movethatfile script moves betty file from tmp directory to my first directory directory The firstdelete script deletes the file betty in myfirst directory The firstdirdeletion script deletes myfirstdirectory in tmp The back script changed the present working directory to the former one